lzxnau/jljl/src/jpl/pytorch/framework/data-loading-pipeline.md

 1. Map-Style Dataset Subclass of [Dataset]{.wpr}

     * [\_\_init\_\_()]{.wpr}: Required

+        * Load the entire data into the dataset when it is constructed.
+        * The entire dataset must be able to be loaded into memory and processed by the CPU without exceeding the limits.
+        * It is not suitable for streaming data.

     * [\_\_getitem\_\_()]{.wpr}: Required

+        * Map-style fetching method using integer or string keys.
+        * If using string keys, a custom Sampler must be supplied.

     * [\_\_len\_\_()]{.wpr}: Optional

+        * To sample the data, the Sampler needs this method to get the size of the dataset.
+        * A custom Sampler that iterates over the dataset without using this method can only be used to fetch the data one by one and wait for the next one if it is not loading already.
+This can be useful for certain applications, such as streaming data.
+However, it is not generally recommended for sampling, as it is inefficient and does not allow you to use PyTorch's built-in sampling features.
+        * Using the IterableDataset class is the best way to deal with streaming data
+        * This method is optional for Dataset subclasses, but it is required for most Map-Style Datasets.

     * [\_\_getitems\_\_()]{.wpr}: Optional

+        * This method is optional.
+It can speed up data loading for sampling and batching.
+        * A batch of samples can be fetched using a list of integer or string keys.

 :::
 :::bls